OmniThink: Expanding Knowledge Boundaries in Machine Writing through Thinking: Experiments

 \subsection{Implementation Details}

 We build OmniThink based on the DSpy framework~\cite{khattab2023dspycompilingdeclarativelanguage}, and Appendix~\ref{appendix:fullprompt} contains the corresponding prompts we used.
 During generation, we set the \textit{temperature} at 1.0 and \textit{top\_p} at 0.9.
 We use Bing's API with the parameter for the number of web pages returned per query set to 5.
-For the computation of knowledge density, we utilize Factscore\footnote{\url{https://github.com/shmsw25/FActScore}} with GPT-4o-08-06 as the backbone to decompose atomic knowledge \cite{min2023factscorefinegrainedatomicevaluation}.
+For the computation of knowledge density, we utilize Factscore\footnote{\url{https://github.com/shmsw25/FActScore}} with \texttt{GPT-4o-08-06} as the backbone to decompose atomic knowledge ~\cite{min2023factscorefinegrainedatomicevaluation}.
 After decomposition, we proceed to use GPT-4o-08-06 for the deduplication of the split atomic knowledge.
-To avoid the impact of search engine changes over time, all the results in our table are completed within 3 days.
+To avoid the impact of search engine changes over time.
 More implementation details are presented in Appendix~\ref{app:implementation}.